gitcnd/Math-Spiral/README.md

     my($xo,$yo)=$s->Next();
     # Returns a sequnce like (0,0) (1,0) (1,1) (0,1) (-1,1) (-1,0) (-1,-1) (0,-1) (1,-1) (2,-1) ... etc (i.e. the x,y coordinates for a spiral)

+## NextEq

+Returns the next x and y points given the polar equation for a spiral.
+Default: Archimedean

 # AUTHOR